putschblos/fortran_calls_tensorflow/README.md

 ```

 ## Step 1
-After you you compiled Tensorflow, you have to build
+After you you compiled Tensorflow, you have to build ajsld